gelnior/newebe/README.rst

 * lettuce >= 0.1.9

-Set up a development environment (Ubuntu 10.4)
+Set up a development environment (Ubuntu and Debian)
 ==============================================

 **Server**